Saturday, June 19, 2021

 Free How to Draw an Advent Candle Worksheet and art Lesson.

-It takes me hours or even days to create a worksheet like this but I am glad to do it because I believe that when God gives you a gift it is so you can be a gift to others.
+It takes me hours or even days to create a worksheet like this, but I am glad to do it because I believe that when God gives you a gift, it is so you can be a gift to others.
+Thank You!

 Below is a link to a file that may print better on some devices.